simon-k/RomanNumeral/README.md

 # TODO
 - Validate that the input in RomanNumeral.Converter.ToRomanNumeral(int) is valid
 - Validate that the input in RomanNumeral.Converter.ToInt(string) is valid
-- Catch exception when reminder in RomanNumeral.Converter.ToRomanNumeral(int) is < 0
+- Catch exception when reminders in RomanNumeral.Converter are < 0